MODERN SLAVERY STATEMENT

 Avant Homes’ structure and business

 The Avant Homes Group is one of the UK’s leading privately-owned housebuilders operating in Scotland, the North East of England, Yorkshire and the Midlands.
-We have offices in each of these regions and have over 570 employees.
+We have offices in each of these regions and have 771 employees.

 At Avant Homes we are committed to driving unethical practices out of the supply chain, including by taking appropriate and proportionate steps to mitigate the risk of modern slavery and human trafficking occurring both within our own business and our supply chain.

 We have a supply chain which comprises suppliers and sub-contractors, comprised of major national companies, regional companies, small and medium enterprises and local businesses.

 Our suppliers and sub-contractors may in turn source services and goods from other suppliers and sub-contractors, a small proportion of which may be sourced from outside the UK.